benjamingrobertson/benjamingrobertson.github.io/_posts/2017-10-09-javascript-accessibility.md

 });
 ```

+To make things a little bit easier though, I'll document the most common keycodes I end up needint to reference.
 Here is a common pattern I end up using in components, with the most common keyCodes that I use:

 ```js
 document.addEventListener('keyup', (event) => {